A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 <img src="./img/8.png" alt="Services" width="600" height="200" />
 <p align="right">

-The request message definition might be a custom message type called exposure time and the response might just be an image message.
-By issuing a service call to the capture_image service, the behavior executor node is able to request the camera should capture an image with a given exposure time setting (2 milisecond).
+The request message definition might be a custom message type called exposure time(see below) and the response might just be an image message.
+By issuing a service call to the capture_image service, the behavior executor node is able to request and the camera should capture an image with a given exposure time setting (2 milisecond).
 The camera node will then respond to the request by sending a message containing the resulting image.

 <p align="right">
 <img src="./img/1.gif" alt="Services" width="600" height="200" />